You are here

 Following its well-cited 2010 critical review, in 2018 the HEI Board of Directors appointed an expert HEI panel to review the scientific literature on traffic-related air pollution and health (see list of members below).
 Much new science has been published since the 2010 review.

-The overall objective is to systematically evaluate the epidemiological evidence regarding the associations between long–term exposure to traffic-related air pollution and selected adverse health outcomes.
-The Panel will draw conclusions about the confidence in the strength of the evidence, discuss strengths and limitations of the existing studies, and make recommendations for future research.
-Results will be quantitatively combined to evaluate the strength of the evidence, where appropriate.
+The overall objective was to systematically evaluate the epidemiological evidence regarding the associations between long–term exposure to traffic-related air pollution and selected adverse health outcomes.
+The Panel drew conclusions about the confidence in the strength of the evidence, discussed strengths and limitations of the existing studies, and made recommendations for future research.
+Results were quantitatively combined to evaluate the strength of the evidence, where appropriate.
 In addition, the quantitative results of the review may be useful for future risk and health impact assessments of traffic-related air pollution.

-The Panel is using a systematic approach to search the literature, assess study quality, summarize results, and reach conclusions about the body of evidence.
-To this end, a review protocol (pdf) has been published.
+The Panel used a systematic approach to search the literature, assess study quality, summarize results, and reach conclusions about the body of evidence.
+To this end, a review protocol (pdf) was published.
 The protocol has been registered in Prospero.

 For more information please contact Hanna Boogaard at HEI.